FusionAuth/fusionauth-site/site/_posts/2021-11-29-how-to-migrate-from-cognito.md

 excerpt_separator: "<!--more-->"
 ---

-Amazon Cognito is a serverless CIAM service with deep integration into the AWS environment.
+Amazon Cognito is a serverless CIAM service with deep AWS integration.
 It offers authentication and authorization with a variety of OAuth grants, including the Authorization Code grant, the Implicit grant and the Client Credentials grant.
-This blog post will discuss why and how you might migrate off of Amazon Cognito.
+This blog post will discuss why and how you might choose to migrate off of Amazon Cognito.

 <!--more-->